-Apogee's JREs are based on components derived from: (i) advanced WEME and WECE "embedded" Java technologies licensed from IBM, such as the J9 Java VM (J9VM), Just-in-Time (JIT) compiler, Java class libraries, and implementations of Java Specification Requests (JSRs); and (ii) carefully selected complementary Java technologies obtained from reputable providers of open source Java software, such as the Java class library from Oracle's Java SE 7 OpenJDK, Equinox OSGi framework and service bundles from Eclipse.org, Tomcat servlet container from Apache.org, Jetty web server from mortbay.org, etc.
+Apogee's JREs are based on components derived from: (i) Java technologies licensed from IBM, such as the J9 Java VM (J9VM), Just-in-Time (JIT) compiler, and Java class libraries; and (ii) complementary Java technologies obtained from reputable providers of open source Java software, such as the Java class library from Oracle's Java SE 7 OpenJDK, Equinox OSGi framework and service bundles from Eclipse.org, Tomcat servlet container from Apache.org, or Jetty web server from Eclipse.org.

-Depending on the requirements and "Java needs" of each customer, Apogee can create for this customer a highly reliable JRE of exceptional performance in one of the following configurations:
+Depending on specific requirements and "Java needs" of a given customer, Apogee can create for this customer a highly reliable JRE of exceptional performance in one of the following configurations:

-Each MJRE, CJRE, or CJRE+A can be customized for a given customer by adding to it the ports of optional components from Apogee's extensive offering, which includes: (i) IBM’s Java class libraries and implementations of Java ME JSR packages, available for MJREs; (ii) the "client-side" runtimes from providers of open-source Java software (e.g. the Equinox OSGi R4 framework and service bundles from Eclipse Foundation), available for MJREs, CJREs, and CJREs+; and (iii) the “application-level" packages from providers of open-source Java software (e.g. Tomcat servlet container from Apache or Jetty web Server from Eclipse), available for CJREs and CJREs+A.
+Each MJRE or CJRE can be customized for a given customer by adding to it the ports of optional components from Apogee's extensive offering, which includes: (i) IBM’s Java class libraries and implementations of Java ME JSR packages, available for MJREs; (ii) the "client-side" runtimes from providers of open-source Java software (e.g. the Equinox OSGi R4 framework and service bundles from Eclipse Foundation), available for MJREs and CJREs; and (iii) the “application-level" packages from providers of open-source Java software (e.g. Tomcat servlet container from Apache or Jetty web Server from Eclipse), available for CJREs.